+How to find M13.
 M13 is not the easiest of sky objects to spot, but once you find it, you’ll be able to go back to it again and again.
 It’s located in the constellation Hercules, between summertime’s two brightest stars, Vega and Arcturus.

 Globular star clusters are huge globe-shaped stellar cities teeming with tens to hundreds of thousands of stars.
 Globular clusters orbit the Milky Way galaxy outside the galactic disk at tens of thousands of light-years away.
 In contrast, the relatively nearby Pleiades and Hyades open star clusters reside within the galactic disk, and usually harbor a few hundred to a thousand stars.

 M13 looks like a dim, fuzzy star to the unaided eye.
 In binoculars and low-power telescopes, this cluster looks somewhat like a hazy mothball, resembling a comet in appearance.
 In fact, the famous comet hunter Charles Messier (1730-1817) listed M13 in his Messier catalog, to steer comet seekers away from this masquerade comet.

-The Southern Hemisphere sky can boast of two globular star clusters that are more massive and brighter than the Great Hercules cluster: Omega Centauri and 47 Tucanae.
-However, you have to travel farther south than Hawaii to even catch a glimpse of 47 Tucanae, and Omega Centauri can only be seen in the southern half of the United States at certain times of the year.
+And that leaves us in the north with the Great Cluster in Hercules.
+A fine consolation prize it is!
 Of the Milky Way’s 250 or so globular clusters, the Great Hercules cluster reigns supreme in the northern hemisphere, or north of the celestial equator.
-If you get a taste for globular clusters, be assured that many await for you in the northern skies.
+If you get a taste for globular clusters, be assured that many more await for you in the northern skies.
 There are 29 globular clusters listed in the Messier catalog alone.